tidepool-org/uploader/lib/drivers/docs/tandem.md

     - `[x]` basal rate interval with a start time, duration "guessed" from settings, rate delivered, and an annotation re: the "guessed" duration OR
     - `[ ]` basal rate interval with a start time and rate, no (= zero) duration

-Device-specific?
+##### Device-specific?
 (Add any device-specific notes/additions here.)

+- we cannot add the name of the basal schedule on each scheduled basal rate interval at the moment, as that would require a full settings history
+- we cannot represent suppressed scheduled basals during suspended basals at the moment, as we require a full settings history to determine them for each segment of the basal schedule that the suspended basal intersects

 #### Boluses